 The Inter-American Program is an innovative law school educational initiative designed to graduate bilingual and intercultural lawyers who are competent to work with Latino clients in the United States or on Latin American matters.

 The Inter-American program is an outgrowth of the University of the Pacific's historic commitment to international education and cross cultural understanding.
 During the 1960s through the early 1980s a unique bilingual program called Elbert Covell College was based at University of the Pacific.
 Students came from Latin America and the United States and all classes were taught in Spanish.
-The pioneering approach of Covell forms the basis for our own and the University's Inter-American program.
+The pioneering approach of Covell forms the basis for our program.

 The Pacific McGeorge Inter-American Program offers students the option to pursue a domestic or a transnational track.